apollographql/apollo-server/docs/source/features/data-sources.md

 description: Caching Partial Query Results
 ---

-Data Sources are an extension of data connector that can be extended to create data models.
-At their core, data sources include functions that can access a type of data source and build in the best practices for caching, deduplication, and batching.
-By containing the functionality to fetch from a backend, data sources allow server implementation to focus on the core of the project or business, naming the functions that access data and routing where that data comes from.
-With data sources solving how data is accessed, the server implementation can focus on what and where data is accessed.

-Currently the first data source is designed for REST and provides caching for http requests that contain cache control information in the headers.
-In future releases, this functionality will be expanded to include error handling with automatic retries, enhanced tracing, and batching.
+Data sources are components that encapsulate loading data from a particular backend, like a REST API, with built in best practices for caching, deduplication, batching, and error handling.
+You write the code that is specific to your backend, and Apollo Server takes care of the rest.

 ## REST Data Source

-A `RESTDataSource` encapsulates access to a particular REST data source.
-It contains data source specific configuration and relies on convenience methods to perform HTTP requests with built-in support for caching, batching, error handling, and tracing.
-First we define a data model that extends the `RESTDataSource`.
-This code snippet demonstrates a data model for the star wars api, which supports entity tags, which means that the data source will cache the data automatically.
+A `RESTDataSource` is responsible for fetching data from a given REST API.
+It contains data source specific configuration and relies on convenience methods to perform HTTP requests.

+You define a data source by extending the `RESTDataSource` class.
+This code snippet shows a data source for the Star Wars API.
+Note that these requests will be automatically cached based on the caching headers returned from the API.

 ```js
 export class StarWarsAPI extends RESTDataSource {